rubendal/Sm4sh-Calculator/README.md

 http://rubendal.github.io/Sm4sh-Calculator-Web/

 ### Recent Changes
-* Added - Using KuroganeHammer's API to get move list (Currently shows single hitbox attacks, some might have missing data showing empty inputs since the API isn't complete)
+* Added - Using KuroganeHammer's API to get move list (Some attacks might have missing data, these will show empty inputs since the API isn't complete, also it could have wrong data so double check with the website)
 * Added - Freshness bonus and ignore staleness option
 * Added - Attribute editor
 * Added - Custom Monado Arts (Decisive and Hyper)